ph4ntonn/Stowaway/README_EN.md

   Meaning：

-  -m    It means Stowaway's monitor node's address (In this case,it's the node we started above)
+  -m    It means Stowaway's monitor node's listening address

   -l    It means Stowaway is listening on port 10000 and waiting for incoming connection (optional，you can also open the listening port via "listen" command)

-  -s    It means Stowaway has used 123 as the encrypt key during the communication
+  -s    It means Stowaway has used 123 as the AES encrypt key during the communication

   --startnode  It means Stowaway is started as FIRST agent node(if the node is the first one , you MUST add this option!!!
-And there are two submode of agent mode,if you want to start the second, third one....., just remove this option)
+And there are two submodes of agent mode,if you want to start the second, third one....., just remove this option)

   --reconnect It means the startnode will automatically try to reconnect to admin node at 5 second intervals(in this example).PS: if you want to start the reconnect function, just add this option when you start the STARTNODE , there is no need to add this option when you start the other simple nodes.